russellvaughan/CV/README.md

   https://github.com/russellvaughan/githubProfiles

-#### Managment Experience.
+#### Managment Experience

-In my managemnet experience, I have had the responsbility for weekly, monthly and yearly forecasting to senior management teams.
+I have had the responsbility for weekly, monthly and yearly forecasting to senior management teams.
 I've also been a part of annual volume/share deal negoations and have been responsible for their managment and implemetation.
 Further to this, I have also been responsbile for my teams annual performance reviews.
 I have always been lucky throughout my career to have mentors and people who have helped me grow and develop.
 When I moved into management I felt the responsiblity to pass that on to my team.
 One of my favourite aspects of management was being able to help people on my team to learn and progress.
 I think a big part of that was through setting expectations, honest feedback and listening to their ambitions and goals.

 - By setting up best practice systems and process I was able to increase revenue visability for forecasting significantly each month.
 - The team as a whole performed exceptionally well with collective revenue finishing up 11% YOY.